ninja76/sensu-flapjack/README.md

-sensu-install
+sensu-flapjack-install
 =============

-Scripts for installing Sensu on Ubuntu
+Script for installing Sensu and Flapjack on Ubuntu